-The color can often help you determine the origin of mace.
-Orange-yellow blades most likely come from Grenada, where it is the national symbol and proudly emblazoned on the country's red, yellow, and green flag, while orange-red blades tend to be from Indonesia.
-Botanically known as Myristica fragrans, the nutmeg tree that produces mace, originates in Banda, the largest of the Molucca spice islands of Indonesia.
-The English word nutmeg comes from the latin nux, meaning nut, and muscat, meaning musky.
+The color of the spice can often help you determine the origin of mace.
+While orange-red blades tend to be from Indonesia, orange-yellow blades most likely come from Grenada, where mace is the national symbol and proudly emblazoned on the country's red, yellow, and green flag.
+It is botanically known as Myristica fragrans, the nutmeg tree that produces mace originates in Banda, the largest of the Molucca spice islands of Indonesia.
+The English word nutmeg comes from the Latin words nux, meaning nut, and muscat, meaning musky.

+There are several mentions of nutmeg and mace throughout history.
 In the first century A.D., Roman author Pliny speaks of a tree bearing nuts with two flavors.
 Emperor Henry VI had the streets of Rome fumigated with nutmegs before his coronation.
-In the sixth century, nutmegs were brought by Arab merchants to Constantinople.
-In the fourteenth century, half a kilogram of nutmeg cost as much as three sheep or a cow.
+In the 6th century, nutmegs were brought by Arab merchants to Constantinople.
+And in the 14th century, it was noted that half a kilogram of nutmeg cost as much as three sheep or a cow.

-The Dutch waged a bloody war, including the massacre and enslavement of the inhabitants of the island of Banda, just to control nutmeg production in the East Indies.
+Just to control nutmeg production in the East Indies, the Dutch waged a bloody war, including the massacre and enslavement of the inhabitants of the island of Banda.
 In 1760, the price of nutmeg in London was 85 to 90 shillings per pound, a price kept artificially high by the Dutch voluntarily burning full warehouses of nutmegs in Amsterdam.
 The Dutch held control of the spice islands until World War II.